 - Premium Pay: You may be eligible to premium pay for working on Sundays, holidays and night shifts.

 - Cash Awards: Outstanding performers may receive cash awards as recognition for their superior efforts (funding permitting).

-More on Salary: CBP Officer is a career ladder position with a grade level progression of GS-5, GS-7, GS-9, GS-11, and GS-12.
+More on Salary: Border Patrol Agent is a career ladder position with a grade level progression of GL-5, GL-7, GL-9, GS-11, and GS-12.
 You will be eligible for a promotion to the next higher grade level (without re-applying) once you successfully complete one year in each grade level, with supervisor approval.
-For example if you started as a CBP Officer in December 2018 you could:
+For example if you started as a BPA in December 2017 you could:

 Explanation of example: